LeanManager/PyTorch_Image_Classifier/README.md

 14) Class Prediction:	The predict function successfully takes the path to an image and a checkpoint, then returns the top K most probably classes for that image
 15) Sanity Checking with matplotlib:	A matplotlib figure is created displaying an image and its associated top 5 most probable classes with actual flower names

+## If workspace_utils.py is producing errors, simply do not use that module.
+In the train_classifier method, remove 'with active_session():' and un-ident the code inside it.